Drchip61/Dual_SAM/README.md

 ## Abstract

 As an important pillar of underwater intelligence, Marine Animal Segmentation (MAS) involves segmenting animals within marine environments.
 Previous methods don't excel in extracting long-range contextual features and overlook the connectivity between pixels.
 Recently, Segment Anything Model (SAM) offers a universal framework for general segmentation tasks.
 Unfortunately, trained with natural images, SAM does not obtain the prior knowledge from marine images.
 In addition, the single-position prompt of SAM is very insufficient for prior guidance.
 To address these issues, we propose a novel learning framework, named Dual-SAM for high-performance MAS.
 To this end, we first introduce a dual structure with SAM's paradigm to enhance feature learning of marine images.
 Then, we propose a Multi-level Coupled Prompt (MCP) strategy to instruct comprehensive underwater prior information, and enhance the multi-level features of SAM's encoder with adapters.
 Subsequently, we design a Dilated Fusion Attention Module (DFAM) to progressively integrate multi-level features from SAM's encoder.
 With dual decoders, it generates pseudo-labels and achieves mutual supervision for harmonious feature representations.
 Finally, instead of directly predicting the masks of marine animals, we propose a Criss-Cross Connectivity Prediction (
-C^3P) paradigm to capture the inter-connectivity between pixels.
+C3P) paradigm to capture the inter-connectivity between pixels.
 It shows significant improvements over previous techniques.
 Extensive experiments show that our proposed method achieve state-of-the-art performances on five widely-used MAS datasets.
 ## Overview

-* [**VMamba**](https://arxiv.org/abs/2401.10166) serves as a general-purpose backbone for computer vision with linear complexity and shows the advantages of global receptive fields and dynamic weights.
+* [**Dual-SAM**] is a novel learning framework for high performance Marine Animal Segmentation (MAS).
+The framework inherits the ability of SAM and adaptively incorporate prior knowledge of underwater scenarios.

 <p align="center">
   <img src="assets/acc_flow_comp.png" alt="accuracy" width="80%">